ropensci/roweb3/content/blog/2021-04-27-commcall-pkg-community/index.md

 #### 5. Leave opportunities to learn

-In GitHub, disable "allow edits from maintainers", as this is demotivating ("Don't take the keyboard from the learner", Carpentry)
+In GitHub, don't abuse "allow edits from maintainers", as this is demotivating ("Don't take the keyboard from the learner", Carpentry)

 {{<figure src = "summary_hugo.png" class = "center" width = "600" alt = "Summary slide of Hugo's talk: Have confidence in your project and expect contribution; Show that you are available and want to communicate; Don't let contributors work for nothing / feel ignored; Reduce the workload; But leave opportunities to learn">}}